Matsuhime: Fall of the alliance

 In 1572, when Takeda Shingen started to conquer westward, the Battle of Mikatagahara broke out against Tokugawa Ieyasu.
 The Takeda clan emerged victorious from the battle, Ieyasu's troops were almost completely annihilated.
 Among Ieyasu's soldiers were 3,000 soldiers from the Oda clan.
 Because Nobunaga sent reinforcement to Tokugawa, the relation between the Takeda and Oda families broke, they cut off all ties to the Takeda.
 At that time, Matsuhime was 12 years old and it was almost time to get married.
 The engagement between Matsuhime and Nobutada Oda has been called off.
 It was said that the feeling between the two was legitimate.

-Shigen's death
+Shingen's death

-The mighty daimyo of Kai Province died in 1573, a year after breaking allegiance to Oda Nobunaga's powerful Oda clan.
-When Takeda Shingen was 49 years old, he was the only daimyō with the power and tactical skill needed to stop Oda Nobunaga's race to rule Japan, with his death the Oda clan grew stronger and the Takeda's end was inevitable.
-With the death of Shigen, Takeda Katsuyori, Matsuhime's half-brother became the clan's leader.
+The daimyo of Kai Province died in 1573, a year after breaking allegiance to Oda Nobunaga's powerful Oda clan.
+When Takeda Shingen was 49 years old, he was the only daimyō with the power and tactical skill to stop Oda Nobunaga's race to rule Japan.
+With the death of Shingen, Takeda Katsuyori, Matsuhime's half-brother became the clan's leader.

-After the cancellation of her engagement to Oda Nobutada and the death of Shigen, Matsuhime moved to Takato Castle under the patronage of her brother Nishina Morinobu.
-She lived with her brother for several years, and in 1580 her brother finally became castellan of Takato Castle.
+After the cancellation of her engagement to Oda Nobutada and the death of Shingen, Matsuhime moved to Takato Castle under the patronage of her brother Nishina Morinobu.
+She lived with her brother for several years, and in 1580 her brother finally became the governor of Takato Castle.